eitansuez/ingress-to-gwapi/docs/ingress.md

 kubectl apply -f bookinfo-ingress.yaml
 ```

+ingress-nginx uses a shared gateway model:  multiple Ingress resources will program the same singular gateway.

 ### Test ingress

 We can test ingress to the `bookinfo` application in a fashion similar to what we did above: